telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

     End Sub
   {{endregion}}

-Here we set up that a call to the `DoPrivate` method of the `Foo` class must set a local variable `called`.
-Thus, we override the original method behavior with one that we specify.

 `Mock.NonPublic` can be also used to mock generic non-public methods.
 In addition to the non-generic method mock, the generic type arguments must be supplied in the arrangement.
-The code looks as following:

-  #### __[C#]__
+  #### __[C#] Example 2: Change the behavior of a generic non-public method__

   {{region NonPublicMocking#StepByStepGeneric}}
     [TestMethod]